tlively/learn-gfx-hal/book/src/02_clear_the_window.md

 little step of the entire configuration process.
 I mean they convert C types into Rust types for us, but it's still very "do it yourself".
-That's _cool_ if you actually care about defining it all (which you will some day, I'm sure, or you wouldn't be reading this right now), but it's also _sad_ when you're starting out and want to get something on the screen.
+That's _cool_ if you actually care about defining it all (which you will some day, I'm sure, or you wouldn't be reading this right now), but it's also _long_ when you're starting out and want to get something on the screen.

-Let's get to it!
-Since going all the way from nothing "drawing a triangle" will probably be too much for a single "lesson" sized unit, we'll stop this lesson at an intermediate step.
+Since going all the way to "drawing a triangle" might end up feeling like too much at once, we'll stop this lesson at an intermediate step.
 Remember how our `winit` window from last lesson didn't refresh itself properly?
-We can fix just that much and stop there.
+We can fix just that much and then stop there.
 That _alone_ will cover a surprising amount of ground.

 ## Outline Our Target API

 So, in the first lesson we had `WinitState` and it just had two public fields.
-There's not much there that can be screwed up, so that's fine.
-I mean I guess you could pair up the wrong `EventLoop` with the wrong `Window` or something, but really there's so little there it's not worth worrying about the design on that front.
-Just two public fields, and people can figure out the rest on their own.
+There's not much there, it's all safe code, and it's not the focus of our lessons, so that's fine.
+I mean I guess you could pair up the wrong `EventLoop` with the wrong `Window` or something, but two public fields is good enough.

 With `gfx-hal` it is _wildly_ the opposite situation.
 We're going to be juggling a dozen or more things at once, and most of them are **very** unsafe things that